hogihung/vagrant_salt_minion/README.md

 git clone https://github.com/hogihung/vagrant_salt_minion.git  (Salt Minion only)
 ```

-**ASSUMPTION:  You have already cloned and setup the parnter repo, vagrant_salt.git, which builds a Salt Master with local minion.
+**ASSUMPTION:  You have already cloned and setup the partner repo, vagrant_salt.git, which builds a Salt Master with local minion.
 If you have not already setup the Master, you are encouraged to do so now before continuing.**

 Spin up your Salt Minion VM using Vagrant